Share feedback

 If you have installed Docker Desktop on a system that supports WSL 2, this option is turned on by default.

-Now docker commands work from Windows using the new WSL 2 engine.
+docker commands are now available from any Windows terminal using the WSL 2 engine.

 Tip

 By default, Docker Desktop stores the data for the WSL 2 engine at C:\Users\[USERNAME]\AppData\Local\Docker\wsl.
-If you want to change the location, for example, to another drive you can do so via the Settings -> Resources -> Advanced page from the Docker Dashboard.
+If you want to change the location, go to Settings -> Resources -> Advanced page from the Docker Dashboard.
 Read more about this and other Windows settings at Changing settings

 1. Ensure the distribution runs in WSL 2 mode.
 WSL can run distributions in both v1 or v2 mode.